A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Estimating noise

-with $A$, $\alpha$, $B$, $\beta$, $\ell_c$, $\gamma$ and $\delta$ as free parameters.
-However, an important result from this analysis is the systematic {\it underestimate} of the noise power from the HRD maps compared to the OED maps.
+An important result from this analysis is that the HRD maps systematically {\it underestimate} the noise power compared to the OED maps.
 Similar results are reported in PPL18 and in Section 5.4 of \citep{DataProcessing:2018} and are caused by the fact that deglitching is performed on the full set of \healpix\ pointing rings leading to correlated errors in half-rings which cancel in the HRD maps.
 In addition, the OED spectra fall off less steeply than the HRD spectra at low multipoles.
 This is particularly noticeable in the 100 GHz noise spectra.
-The black lines in Fig.\ \ref{fig:noisespec} show the (undeconvolved) auto spectra of each map (with Q and U maps treated as scalar maps).
-One can see here that the temperature auto spectra are signal dominated over most of the multipole range used for cosmology, and so errors in the noise spectra are not particularly critical for cosmology.
+The black lines in Fig.\ \ref{fig:noisespec} show the (undeconvolved) auto spectra of each map (with Q and U maps treated as scalar maps). \GE{One can see that the temperature auto spectra are signal dominated over most of the multipole range used for cosmology and so errors in the noise spectra are not particularly critical for cosmology derived from the TT spectra.
 However, this not true for the polarization spectra which are noise dominated over most of the multipole range.
-At 100 GHz, for example, the \Plancks EE spectra contain very limited information at multipoles $\ell \sim 1000$ and are completely noise dominated at higher multipoles.
-Errors in the noise modelling can therefore have a very significant effect on statistics (for example, $\chi^2$) involving EE power spectra.
-One can see from Fig.\ \ref{fig:noisespec} that the auto spectra in both temperature and polarization match well with the OED spectra at high multipoles for both temperature and polarization.
+Errors in the noise modelling can therefore affect the $\chi^2$ values of the EE power spectra, particularly for 100 GHz, for which the polarization noise power spectra are very significantly non-white.} Fig.\ \ref{fig:noisespec} shows that the auto spectra in both temperature and polarization match well with the OED spectra at high multipoles for both temperature and polarization.
 For 100 GHz, the OED polarization spectra sit high compared to the auto spectra at multipoles $\simlt 1000$ which suggests that the OED spectra have some correlated component in addition to instrument noise.

 In the \Plancks 2013 and 2015 analyses, we used HRD maps to estimate noise in forming the \camspec\ likelihoods and so the noise was underestimated.
 This is the main reason for high $\chi^2$ values for the \camspec\ EE spectra used in PPL15 and PCP15, rather than systematics in the polarization data\footnote{These papers suggested that temperature-polarization leakage may have been responsible for the high EE $\chi^2$ values for both the \camspec\ and \plik\ likelihoods.
 In fact, temperature-to-polarization leakage is a small effect for EE and the high $\chi^2$ values were caused primarily by underestimated noise and inaccurate polarization efficiencies (see Sect.\ \ref{subsec:pol_cal}).}.
 In this paper, we use the OED noise estimates (as illustrated in Fig.\ \ref{fig:noisespec}) though our analysis suggests that they overestimate the noise contribution to the 100 GHz and possibly the 143 GHz EE spectra.